|View Bio Close BioMatthew J. AdilettaIntel Fellow, Data Center Group|

 Radio Smartphone System Engineering

-Zdravko Boos is an Intel Fellow and an expert in Radio Smartphone System Engineering for the Mobile and Communications Group at Intel Corporation.
+Zdravko Boos is an Intel Fellow and an expert in Radio Smartphone System Engineering for the Platform Engineering Group at Intel Corporation.
 He is responsible for the development of advanced digital cellular transceiver concepts suitable for System-on-Chip (SoC) integration.

 Previously with Siemens Semiconductors in 1998 and later in 1999 with spin-off semiconductor operations at Infineon, Boos worked on RF CMOS IP development, where he developed solutions for the world's first 3G CMOS transceiver used widely in mobile phones.
 With increased demand for highly integrated multimode, multiband mobile phones, he led successful pre-development of a single chain transmitter which enabled reduction of power amplifiers from 4:1, at the same time providing unique advantages in power consumption, chip area, shrink ability and BOM.